Developer's Guide

 Authorisation

-The resource owner is required to authenticate itself to iPayroll in order to grant permission to an application.
+The resource owner is required to authenticate itself to iPayroll / CloudPayroll in order to grant permission to an application.
 Therefore, https://<SERVER-DOMAIN>/oauth/authorize is a protected endpoint.

-If the resource owner is not already logged in, iPayroll would redirect the user agent to the standard login page.
+If the resource owner is not already logged in, iPayroll / CloudPayroll would redirect the user agent to the standard login page.
 But if already logged in, this step is skipped.

 Once successfully authenticated, the following page is displayed asking for the resource owner's permission to grant access.